luciany/niy/examples/colorizing_photos/README.md

-Colorizing Black & White Photos
+How To Make Black & White Photos Look More Natural?
 ====
 We tried to implement a [Github Project](https://github.com/emilwallner/Coloring-greyscale-images-in-Keras) using Niy